What is cervical cancer?

 Although almost all cervical cancers are either squamous cell carcinomas or adenocarcinomas, other types of cancer also can develop in the cervix.
 These other types, such as melanoma, sarcoma, and lymphoma, occur more commonly in other parts of the body.

-This document discusses the more common cervical cancer types, and will not further discuss these rare types.
+Only the more common cervical cancer types are covered here, and not the rare types.

 Last Revised: 12/05/2016